PlayStation 1: What Made This Console So Influential?

 Game Library Goldmine: Hits That Defined a Generation

-Cloud Strife’s Buster Sword wasn’t just a weapon—it was a signal flare.
+When Final Fantasy VII landed in 1997, its thunderous marketing blitz, breathtaking FMVs, and a sprawling narrative about eco-terrorism and existential dread turned heads in the West.
 Sony’s cinematic campaign placed Final Fantasy VII alongside Hollywood blockbusters.
 And players responded.
 Millions bought the game who had never touched a role-playing title before.
 They got lost in Midgar, cried in the Forgotten Capital, and learned that turn-based battles and menus could be utterly electrifying.
 This wasn’t niche anymore.
 It was mainstream.

 Then came Gran Turismo.
 Not loud, not flashy—just meticulous.
 A gearhead’s dream rendered in bleeding-edge polygons.
 It wasn’t just about racing.
 It was about respect for the machine.